jplozf/polish/README.md

 ## Functions
 ```
-+ ( n n -- n ) push the sum
++       ( n1 n2 -- n3 ) Add n1 to n2 giving the sum n3.
-- ( n n -- n ) push the difference
+-       ( n1 n2 -- n3 ) Substract n2 from n1, giving n3.
-abs ( n -- n ) push the absolute value
+abs     ( n1 -- n2 )    n2 is the absolute value of n1.
-acos ( n -- n ) push the arcos value of the radian angle
+acos    ( n1 -- n2 )    n2 is the principal angle whose cosine is n1.

 ```